Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-update-april-2023-week-2/pool-landscape-update-april-2023-week-2.md

 In our [tweet](https://twitter.com/BalanceData22/status/1643038391498428416?s=20) we made aware that Exodus & Everstake [EVE] Pool Group have supported Cardano Staking since Sept 2021, early epoch 200s.

 EVE runs 11 stake pools, combined 11k pledge, ~500MAda, and about 45,000x leverage factor.
+So far there have been no significant stake changes.

 An option to choose your own stake pool would be great for advanced users in the Exodus web3 wallet, maybe we can mass request this feature.

-### Luganodes LGNS1 Potential to Multi-Pool
+### Luganodes [LGNS1] Potential to Multi-Pool
 We have been watching these guys [Luganodes](https://www.luganodes.com/) who are another staking service provider based in the Swiss: "Secure staking by leading blockchain infrastructure provider".

 They currently run just one pool [LGNS1] with a pledge of 10 Ada, but let's see if they form a multi-pool operation.
 Their whole business is about running stake pools as a service so we wouldn’t be surprised if we see them spin up more when the market picks back up.